Softorage/HugoTheme-VibrantShadows/README.md

     ```
 5.  **Tags/Categories/Custom-Taxonomy** *(Type: Array/String | Accepts value: Text | Recommended)*

-    You can manage and organise you posts based on tags, categories or any other custom taxonomy.
+    You can manage and organize you posts based on tags, categories or any other custom taxonomy.

     Example:
     ```yaml